-The Guamá resort was one of the first works appointed by Fidel Castro after the revolution.
-He named it after a Taíno chief who had also valiantly led a fight against Cuban colonisation, albeit unsuccessfully.
+The Guamá Resort was one of the first works appointed by Fidel Castro after the revolution, naming it after a Taíno chief who had also valiantly led a fight against Cuban colonisation, albeit unsuccessfully.

-Previously the area was one of the most famous fishing and game reserves in Latin America .
-However, this was off-limits to Cubans, as it was in private ownership before the Revolution.
+Previously, Guamá was one of the most famous fishing and game reserves in Latin America, but was off-limits to Cubans, as it was in private ownership before the Revolution.

-This is the largest freshwater lake in Cuba – over 16 square km, or 6.17 sq miles.
+This is the largest freshwater lake in Cuba – over 16 square km (6.17 sq miles).
 Its name reflects a popular story that the Taíno Chief had the village treasure thrown into the lake to stop it being seized by the Spanish.